cllebrun/ws-cloud-datascience/labs/2. Lab Datascience - Watson Studio/Lab1-GettingStarted.md

 1. Once executed, you can go back to the project assets, and you will find the generated `customer_churn` file that you can preview by clicking on it.
 We will reuse this file in the following part of the Labs.
 1. The same processing pipeline could be applied to another file than the one used to create the Data Flow, using the `Change Data Asset` button

+> You have completed the Data Refinery section, the following text recaps the Data Refinery capabilities and makes note of the different file formats supported.
+You can read those for informational purpose or skip those and **progress directly to the remaining section of this lab** where you will run your first **Jupyter Notebook**.

 ### Conclusion of Data Refinery section
 We have experienced the Data Refinery which is Watson Studio's integrated ETL (Extract, Transform and Load) tool.
 You have seen that the tool is designed to define ETL operations without coding, even though it can be complemented by formulas.